Tarim mummies: The Beauty of Loulan

+Other mummies

+Yingpan man

+The Yingpan man is a much later mummy from the same area, dating to the 4th–5th century CE.
+Dressed in luxurious clothes, he may have been a Sogdian or an elite member of the Shanshan Kingdom.

 Controversies

-According to Ed Wong's New York Times article from 2008, Mair was actually prohibited from leaving the country with 52 genetic samples.
+According to Ed Wong's New York Times article from 2008, Mair was prohibited from leaving the country with 52 genetic samples.
 However, a Chinese scientist clandestinely sent him half a dozen, on which an Italian geneticist performed tests.

-Since then China has prohibited foreign scientists from conducting research on the mummies.
+Since then, China has prohibited foreign scientists from conducting research on the mummies.
 As Wong says, "Despite the political issues, excavations of the grave sites are continuing."